privatenumber/esbuild-loader/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 labels: 'feature request'
 ---

 ## Is your feature request related to a problem?
-Please describe.
 <!--
-  A clear and concise description of what the problem is.
-Ex.
-I'm frustrated when [...]
+  What's the motivation behind this issue?

+  Eg. I'm frustrated when...
 -->

 ## Describe the solution you'd like
 <!--
-  A clear and concise description of what you want to happen.
+  What kind of solution would you like to see?

+  What makes it a good solution?
 -->

 ## Describe alternatives you've considered
 <!--
-  A clear and concise description of any alternative solutions or features you've considered.
+  What else did you try?

+  Do you have a work around?
 -->

 ## Additional context
 <!--
-  Add any other context or screenshots about the feature request here.
+  Anything else to share?

+  Screenshots?
+Links?
 -->